 In 2019 the ASDIC Drop-In Working Group produced a short leaflet on how to set one up with A Simple Guide to Starting a Veterans Hub accompanied by a helpful guide offering more detailed considerations in our Grow Your Own Hub Guide

-The membership conditions are explained in the ASDIC Framework Document.
-Essentially, to be eligible for join ASDIC, Drop-Ins should
+The membership conditions are explained in the ASDIC Membership Application.

-- Offer support to Service Users without charge.
+- Offer support to veterans without charge.

 - Have a volunteer and/or pro bono component of staff.

+Those who would like to join should download and read the ASDIC Membership Application.
+This should be completed and sent to the ASDIC office.
+Note that in doing so they enter into the agreement on behalf of all those who represent their organisation.
 Please remember ASDIC relies on each Drop-In to keep their details up to date on the ASDIC website, so when changes occur please make sure you tell us.